cybera/openstack-images/README.md

 How to Use:

-  1. Stand up the Packer box using Vagrant (see the vagrant folder)
+  1. Stand up the Packer box using Vagrant (see the vagrant folder) or use the `ManualToolsInstall` script.
   2. Install rc files into the `rc_files` folder for the environment(s).
-Modify scripts as necessary.
+Modify scripts as necessary for environments.
-  3. Run `UpdateAllImages.sh` or `cd` to the `scripts` folder and run the particular script you want.
+  3. Run `UpdateAllImages.sh` or `cd` to the `scripts` folder and run the particular script/image updater you want.
-  4. Set the images to Public manually after testing.
+  4. Set the images to Public on the OpenStack cloud manually after testing.

 Caveats:

 The Fedora, Ubuntu, and Debian images are require a flavour of at least 2-3 GB.
 The CentOS images require *8+* GB.
 Since the OpenStack builder uses the local IPv4 address by default - the packer instance needs to be on the same tenant and region as what is defined in the racrc file.

+Debian images need extra testing as occasionally the image won't build correctly reporting a 'MBR 1FA:' when you boot the temporary image (before Packer runs).
+If this is the case try restarting the packer VM/machine and create the Debian image again.

 OSes that will build: